-In this SEA Environmental Report, the likely environmental effects of the Strategy and the alternatives are predicted and their significance evaluated.
+In this SEA Environmental Report, which accompanies the Draft Strategy on public display and may be amended in the future in order to take account of any submissions received on the Draft Strategy or associated documents, the likely environmental effects of the Strategy and the alternatives are predicted and their significance evaluated.
 The Environmental Report provides the Authority, stakeholders and the public with a clear understanding of the likely environmental consequences of implementing the Strategy.

-Mitigation measures to prevent or reduce significant adverse effects posed by the Strategy are identified in Section 9 - these have been integrated into the Strategy.
+Mitigation measures to prevent or reduce significant adverse effects posed by the Strategy are identified in Section 9 - these have been integrated into the Draft Strategy.